Leica SL3 Review

 Via my local Leica rep, we may have the reason for my above-mentioned quibble.
 I have received the following:

-The Leica Product Education Specialist says he has not heard from anyone regarding the EVF not being as sharp or clear as it is the same EVF as in the SL2 and SL2-S. However, he did say there might be something to what was mentioned and it might be related to the sensor size, 60MP vs 24MP in the case of SL3 vs. SL2-S. That is / might be the reason the EVF on the SL3 appears less sharp.
+The Leica Product Education Specialist says he has not heard from anyone regarding the EVF not being as sharp or clear as it is the same EVF as in the SL2 and SL2-S. However, he did say there might be something related to what was mentioned, and it might be related to the sensor size, 60MP vs 24MP, in the case of SL3 vs. SL2-S. That is / might be the reason the EVF on the SL3 appears less sharp.

-The smaller size and weight are not astronomically different but I was surprised you feel it when you carry and use the camera.
-It is ever so slightly easier to handle and as an all-day-carry, the weight savings would be appreciated by most.
+The smaller size and weight are not astronomically different, but I was surprised you felt it when you carried and used the camera.
+It is ever so slightly easier to handle, and as an all-day carry, the weight savings would be appreciated by most.

 Leica SL3 - Image Quality

-The 60-megapixel sensor in the SL3 makes the single most significant difference from my SL2-S and I came to appreciate this very quickly.
+The 60-megapixel sensor in the SL3 makes the most significant difference from my SL2-S, and I came to appreciate this very quickly.
 I had a couple of landscape photography outings where I brought my SL2-S and the SL3.

-My SL2-S is capable of capturing 96-megapixel in multishot mode and the results are impressive but you have to use a tripod and every capture takes about 10-15 seconds and you have to be careful with any moving topics.
+My SL2-S can capture 96 megapixels in multishot mode, and the results are impressive.
+However, you must use a tripod, and every capture takes 10-15 seconds.
+Also, you have to be careful with any moving subjects.

-With the SL3 you can just snap away using the camera hand-held, knowing the IBIS will help stabilize the images, and 60-megapixel is more than enough for me.
+With the SL3, you can snap away using the camera hand-held, knowing the IBIS will help stabilize the images, and the 60-megapixel camera is more than enough for me.

 If 60 megapixels are too much for your workflow, you can shoot RAW at 36 and 18 megapixels too.
 I did not get a chance to try this.

-Colors from this new sensor are rich and found myself decreasing sharpness to zero in Lightroom as this was the look I preferred.
+The colors from this new sensor are rich, and I decreased sharpness to zero in Lightroom.
+This was the look I preferred.

 Conclusion

-The SL3 will not completely match the 100-megapixel larger-than-full-frame sensor in the GFX100 II but with a similar pixel pitch, the look of the files appears somewhat similar.
-If you appreciate a camera with a smaller footprint and weight, the SL3 is certainly worth considering.
+The SL3 will not completely match the 100-megapixel larger-than-full-frame sensor in the GFX100 II, but with a similar pixel pitch, the look of the files appears somewhat similar.
+If you appreciate a camera with a smaller footprint and weight, the SL3 is undoubtedly worth considering.

-Both of these contenders are excellent choices and several other factors would play into your decision, such as; which ecosystem you are in already, and the primary genres you aim for with your photography endeavors.
+These contenders are excellent choices, and several other factors would play into your decision, such as which ecosystem you are in already and the primary genres you aim for with your photography endeavors.

 It is nice to see phase-detect autofocus in an SL camera but it is also worth mentioning that the SL cameras are excellent for adapting M-Mount lenses.
 The variable option to shoot RAW at 60, 36, or 18 megapixels makes it a versatile tool for many topics and genres.

-It is also worth mentioning that lens selection is excellent with options in the L-Mount Alliance from Sigma and Panasonic in addition to Leica’s SL lenses.
+It is also worth mentioning that lens selection is excellent, with options in the L-Mount Alliance from Sigma and Panasonic over and above your options from Leica.

 I could certainly live with a Leica SL3; it is a camera I would not mind having in my kit at some point.
-I do not have the stomach to buy new cameras in this price range (from any manufacturer) and will wait a while and keep an eye on the used market down the line.
+I do not have the stomach to buy new cameras in this price range (from any manufacturer), so I will wait a while and keep an eye on the used market down the line.

 Please see more sample images below.